clovercraft/resource-pack/docs/adding-items/files.md

 ### Multiple Texture Items

 If a model has more than one texture, you can create a folder for those textures in the appropriate directory.
-For example, Minette's Litch Hat has multiple textures.
+For example, Minette's Lich Hat has multiple textures.
 You can find the relevant files in these locations
-- Model: `./pack/assets/minecraft/models/item/player/minette_litch_crown.json`
+- Model: `./pack/assets/minecraft/models/item/player/minette_lich_crown.json`
-- Textures: `./pack/assets/minecraft/textures/item/players/minette_litchhat/`
+- Textures: `./pack/assets/minecraft/textures/item/players/minette_lichhat/`

 ## Next: [Adding Items](adding-items.md)